QubesOS/qubes-doc/managing-os/templates.md

    in other directories which *do* persist in this manner, you must make those changes in the parent TemplateVM.

- * Templates are not autmoatically updated when [updating dom0](/doc/software-update-dom0/).
+ * Templates are not automatically updated when [updating dom0](/doc/software-update-dom0/).
 This is by design, since doing so would cause all user modifications to templates to be lost.
-Instead, you should update your tempaltes
+Instead, you should update your templates
    [from within each template](/doc/software-update-vm/).
 If you *do* want to update a template from dom0 (and thereby lose any user modifications in the existing template), you must first uninstall the existing template from dom0: